 In addition to his time in Paris, Sichel lived and worked in both Italy and North Africa before setting up his own atelier in Berlin where he would produce the majority of his most famous Orientalist portraits.
 At the 1886 Royal Academy of Arts festival, Sichel was awarded the Berlin Prize for his painting ‘An Egyptian Almeh’ singing to the Pharaoh.

-Crucially – whether he was painting a Madonna or a slave girl, an odalisque or a Pagan princess – Nathaniel Sichel always treated his female subjects with equal respect, depicting each with their own dignified sensuality.
+Crucially, whether he was painting a Madonna or a slave girl, an odalisque or a Pagan princess, Nathaniel Sichel always treated his female subjects with equal respect, depicting each with their own dignified sensuality.
 In the 21st century that unfashionable approach feels refreshingly new.
 We currently have two exceptional portraits by Nathaniel Sichel available, including ‘A Montenegrin Girl’, one of the artist’s most famous and widely reproduced paintings.
-These can be viewed via the Browse Art page.